Process heat is primarily used for industrial processes, including in the form of hot gas, hot water and steam.

 In general, low emission options fall into two categories – high and low capital cost.
 Choosing between options is hard to generalise, as fuel costs, network capacities and end-use needs vary widely.

-- For businesses with high usage needs (e.g. 24/7 operations or >6,000 hours per year) and a long operating horizon, the options with higher capital cost generally work out more cost effective in the long run.
+- For businesses with high usage needs (e.g. 24/7 operations or >6,000 hours per year) and a long operating horizon, the options with higher capital cost and lower operating costs generally work out more cost effective in the long run such as new biomass boilers and high temperature heat pumps.

-- Sites that have low usage needs (<2,000 hours per year) may prefer lower capital cost options.
+- Sites that have low usage needs (<2,000 hours per year) may prefer options with fast start-up and response times such as electric boilers.

 - Sites that operate between 2,000 and 6,000 hours per year could go either way depending on the process needs and specific site circumstances.